Skip to main content Scroll Top

 In Peter’s case, it can be observed that his genuine intention to follow Christ was accompanied by pride and selfishness; this was also true for all the other disciples including John to some extent.

 Why is this so important?
-Everyone who is serving the LORD falls into one of these three categories.
+Because everyone who is serving the LORD falls into one of these three categories.

 God in His endless mercy and grace gives us many chances to see our own selfishness, pride and wrong motives.
 He does this by shining His light personally as it was in the case of Balaam initially.
-He speaks consistently as in the case of Judas.
+He speaks consistently as he would have in the case of Judas, as Jesus’ life and words would have constantly shone a light in his darkness.
 He also reveals our true selves through the difficult circumstances we are faced with as in the case of Peter and the disciples.

 If I am building on Christ and my motives have been pure, then repentance and taking responsibility for my actions should be easy, setting an example for others to follow.
 The fact that accepting one’s mistake is so difficult today and must be wrested out shows our corruption.
 Have we been building our own kingdoms from our own selfish ambitions and desires rather than God’s?
+O Lord, tear and burn down everything that is not of you, that all of our life, every one of our actions and our entire ministry are a sweet-smelling incense before You!

 (TO BE CONTINUED)